 The Decatur-Morgan County Port Authority was incorporated in April 1982.
-It’s purpose was to develop property along the Tennessee River for industrial use.
-The Port Authority was given the power to buy, equip and fund industrial developments within its’ jurisdiction, which initially was a three mile radius of the river but was expanded in 2007 by the Alabama Legislature to include the entire county.
-The law that was passed allows port facilities to develop properties within the entire county in which they are located, beyond the three mile limit.
+Its purpose was to develop property along the Tennessee River for industrial use.
+The Port Authority was given the power to buy, equip, and fund industrial developments within its jurisdiction, which initially was a three-mile radius of the river, but was expanded in 2007 by the Alabama Legislature to include the entire county.
+The law that was passed allows port facilities to develop properties within the entire county in which they are located, beyond the three-mile limit.

 Port Authority Board of Directors

-- Jimmy Ray Smith
+- Jimmy Ray Smith, President

-- Tim Lovelace
+- Tim Lovelace, Secretary/ Treasurer